 Harmful Effects of Honey Farming on the Health of the Bees

-Many vegans are also avoiding hone because of the commercial farming of honey, which is harmful to the bees.
+Vegans are also avoiding honey because of the commercial farming of honey, which is harmful to bees.

-At the same time, the bees will store and consume honey over winter because the honey production drops in winter.
-The honey is the bees’ source of energy and sustenance in winter.
+At the same time, the bees will store and consume honey over winter because production will drop in winter.
+Honey is the bees’ source of energy and sustenance in winter.

 The artificial sweeteners are said to harm the immune systems of the bees, even causing significant changes in their genetic makeup, hence reducing their natural defenses against diseases and pesticides in flowers.

 If you want to follow a 100% vegan lifestyle then the answer is No. Veganism to its full extent means no exploitation of any living thing.

 There are a few alternative options, so consider the ones here and by doing so saving our precious bees!